Skip to Main Content

 Purpose of This Manual

-Welcome to the field experience component of Walden University’s Master of Science in Nursing (MSN), of Nursing Practice (DNP) Nurse Practitioner specializations, and post-master’s Advanced Practice Registered Nurse (APRN) programs.
+Welcome to the field experience component of Walden University’s Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP) Nurse Practitioner specializations, and post-master’s Advanced Practice Registered Nurse (APRN) programs.
 This manual describes the structure and timing of the classroom-based and practicum experiences, as well as the policies students must follow to be successful in the nurse practitioner (NP) specialties.

-This manual is intended to provide NP students with the information they need related to practicum policies and procedures, as well as to serve as a reference for practicum preceptors and others involved in NP practica.
+This manual is intended to provide NP students with the information they need related to practicum policies and procedures, as well as to serve as a reference for practicum preceptors and others involved in NP practicum.

 This manual refers to the Walden University Catalog and the Walden University Student Handbook for specific information on university policies and courses.